michaelsevilla/malacology-popper/paper/paper.md

 engines to set policies but we use it here because most of the user-defined classes in Ceph are policies as well!
-We do not want to provide specific implementations, like pulling data from objects or transferring them over the network, but instead strive to say {\it what to do} with the data once we have it.
+We do not want to provide specific implementations, like pulling data from objects or transferring them over the network, but instead strive to say _what to do_ with the data once we have it.
 Separating policy from mechanism is a driving factor in using Lua.

 <!-- Lua is portable (script shipping) -->